caseyegan/digitalframeworks/Assignment2.md

  ### Editor,

 I hope this finds you well.
-I'd really like to write a story that uses data to answer the following question: How much did King County, Washington (the county where Seattle is) grow by in the last measurable year?
+I'd really like to write a story that uses data to answer the following question: How much did the population of King County, Washington (the county where Seattle is) grow by in the last measurable year?

 I believe I can credibly answer this question for a number of reasons.
 The answer, according to the U.S. Census is 32, 687.
 I trust this data for a range of different reasons.